rfhb/ctrdata/README.md

-This is optional; it works with all registers supported by `ctrdata` but is recommended for CTIS because the URL in the web browser does not reflect the parameters the user specified for the querying this register.
+This is optional; it works with all registers supported by `ctrdata` but is recommended for CTIS because the URL in the web browser does not reflect the parameters the user specified for querying this register.

 In the web browser, install the [Tampermonkey browser extension](https://www.tampermonkey.net/), click on “New user script”